pymssql/pymssql/docs/ref/_mssql.rst

    You can use Python formatting and all values get properly quoted.
 Please see examples for details.

-   This method is intented to be used on queries that return results, i.e.
+   This method is intended to be used on queries that return results, i.e.
    ``SELECT.``

 .. method:: MSSQLConnection.execute_non_query(query_string)